flame-opensource/threaded.js/README.md

 * Delayed operations: startAfter, pauseAfter, etc.
 * Adaptive or fixed beat loop (ThreadExecutor.setBeatTime)
 * Thread prioritization: LOW, MID, HIGH, or custom
-* Thread recycling: restart any thread after it finishes
+* Thread recycling: restart any thread at any time even if its running, and change its function at any time using setFunction(func) method
 * Function argument passing (setArgs(...))
 * Nesting threads within other threads
 * Thread and group identifiers for easier debugging
 * Fine-grained error handling at thread, group, or global level
 * Execution progress tracking via stepsCount()
-* Inner-function isolation toggle (Thread.innerfunctionsisolation)
+* Inner-function isolation toggle (Thread.innerfunctionsisolation global flag or theThreadReference.isolateInnerFunctions(flag) if you want that setting to be thread specific)
-* Silent error mode (errorSilently(true)
+* Thread error isolation via isolateErrors(flag)
 * AST Transformation: Normal functions are transformed into generator functions at runtime using acorn, acorn-walk, and escodegen.
 * Thread Groups: Manage multiple threads together for batch operations.
 * Thread Executor: Global scheduler with beat-time-based loop and adaptive execution.